csarmientobaca/capstone_Epicode/README.md

 ## MAPBOX API
 ## ELEPHANTSQL AS EXTERNAL DATABASE

+To run the backend with flask.
+  - open the terminal in: /backEnd
+  - use this in the terminal: source .venv/bin/activate
+  - then use this:  flask run

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).